ElisabethSchramm/springbootdemo/README.md

 - Spring Boot 3.5.7
 - Maven

-## What I Learned in Branch ` 28aop-after`
+## What I Learned in Branch ` 29aop-around`

-This branch builds on `27aop-after-throwing` and focuses on using `@After` advice to execute logic after a method completes—regardless of its outcome (success or exception).
+This branch builds on `28aop-after` and focuses on using `@Around` advice to wrap method execution and measure performance.

 - **Base Setup**
     - Project initialized via [Spring Initializr](https://start.spring.io/)